zephyrtronium/robot/README.md

 	+ `chan` - channel received in
 	+ `tag` - tag used to learn the message
 	+ `msg` - message text
+- `marriages` - users the bot is currently "married" to
+	+ `chan` - channel to which this marriage applies
+	+ `userid` - Twitch user ID for the partner in this channel
+	+ `time` - time at which the partnership was affirmed
 - `memes` - copypasta messages in the last fifteen minutes
 	+ `time` - timestamp of copypaste
 	+ `chan` - channel message was copypasted in